hhaamna/A2_25K-0024/README.md

 The Message class uses the User pointers for the senders and receivers of messages.
 Both the Buyer and Seller are inheriting from the same User class, so they can be accessed using the getName function.
 The previously introduced friend function is used over here with the function inspectMessage, that can access the private memberes such as messageID.
+This function allows the communication between the buyer and seller.
 **OOP Concepts: Inheritance, Polymorphism, Friend Functions**

 ```cpp